Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Overview

-Lalou is a new storytelling platform that empowers families to create personalized bedtime stories for their children.
-I partnered with the agency behind Lalou's product and brand to help establish the visual and creative foundation for this early-stage platform.
+Lalou is an early-stage storytelling platform that lets families create personalized bedtime stories for their children.
+I partnered with the agency behind the product to establish the visual and creative foundation from scratch.

-My role included developing the brand identity, creating a flexible illustration system, and designing core product and marketing assets.
-The goal was to build a warm, expressive visual world that felt simple for parents to use and child-appropriate.
+My role spanned brand identity, a flexible illustration system, and core product and marketing assets.
+The central constraint was building a visual world warm and expressive enough for children, yet structured enough to scale across a digital product with multiple surfaces and generated content.

 Illustration Exploration

-I explored a wide range of illustration directions to find a balance between expressive, childlike spontaneity and a clean, modern sensibility suitable for a digital product.
-Early sketches tested variations in line weight, proportions, and styling to define a system flexible enough for story prompts, character moments, and UI surfaces.
+I explored a wide range of illustration directions to find a balance between expressive, childlike spontaneity and the clean, modular sensibility a digital product requires.
+Early sketches tested variations in line weight, proportions, and styling to define a repeatable structure flexible enough for story prompts, character moments, and UI surfaces.

 Illustration exploration sketches